gengyu89/gengyu89.github.io/_posts/2020-09-13-leetcode-journey.markdown

 ![rb_tree](/img/in-post/post-leetcode-journey/Red-black_tree_example.png)

-From the micro-level, concepts like graph theory and discrete mathematics used by computer scientists determine how items/objects can be allocated in computer memories and how each record should be accessed from its neighbors, which usually results in an impact on execution efficiencies.
+From the micro-level, concepts like graph theory and discrete mathematics used by computer scientists determine how items/objects can be allocated in computer memories and how each record can be accessed from its neighbors efficiently, which usually results in an impact on execution efficiencies.
 Although this may not matter for small problems, the effect accumulates and eventually becomes significant as a project grows.
 Concerns about these aspects make CS/SE significantly different from other subjects that require code writing skills.

 Thanks to the innovative application of Red-Black Trees (time complexity: O[log N]) in the Linux kernel, searching in a dataset containing 1,000,000,000 elements requires 30 comparisons only.
 In contrast, a naive approach (time complexity: O[N]) usually requires many more operations than this.
 Since 2012 while studying in Canada, I have been fascinated by many coding contests, including the most well-known Google Code Jam.
 In the computer industry, many people like me believe that skills in writing efficient codes make a gigantic difference (not only for ACM, mainly), for which I have been working much harder on learning algorithms rather than the syntactic aspect of programming languages.